AvolitesLtd/TitanManual/prismdocs/shared/encoder/encode-options.md

 | **Channels** | The following channel configurations are supported: <br/><br/> - Mono <br/> - Stereo <br/> - 5.1 <br/> - 7.1 <br/><br/> Prism can only convert existing audio channels, it cannot alter the amount of channels in the source file. |
 | **Bit Depth** | Bit depth can be set between: <br/><br/> - 8 bits <br/> - 16 bits <br/> - 24 bits <br/> - 32 bits <br/><br/> The higher the bit rate, the greater the detail and dynamic range of the audio. |

+### Encode Presets

+**Encode Presets** allow to create and save presets for encoding settings.
+Presets can be recalled to quickly apply consistent encoding configurations without manually adjusting individual parameters.

 ### Trim Media

 To adjust trim points press the <Keys.PrismKey>Trim</Keys.PrismKey> button at the bottom of the panel.